 Coping with pet bereavement at Christmas

-Christmas can be a very difficult time of year.
+Coping with pet bereavement at Christmas can be very difficult.
 It always brings the pet memories rushing forward, especially if it a first-anniversary since your beloved pet passed away.

 We have a few ideas for surviving Christmas but everyone is different so please do speak to others who have been through the experience, they may have some helpful advice.
 There are also lots of great charities who have great support websites which can be useful even if you don’t feel up to going along to one of their groups.